pietgeursen/bamboo-rs/README.md

 ### Portable

-`bamboo-core` supports compilation with `no_std` and uses crypto libraries that support this too.
+`bamboo-rs-core` supports compilation with `no_std` and uses crypto libraries that support this too.
 [Anywhere rust can go](https://forge.rust-lang.org/release/platform-support.html), bamboo can go too, including microcontrollers, mobile and in the browser via web assembly.

 Bamboo releases target 29 different architectures.
 Releases of the bamboo_core library expose a c api so you can build bindings to many other languages.